 Moral Injury

-My Churchill Fellowship, Transforming Trauma: Moral Injury and the Arts with military veterans, families and communities, opened the door to a creative, compassionate approach to wellbeing which links the personal, the political and the spiritual.
+My Churchill Fellowship in 2016, Transforming Trauma: Moral Injury and the Arts with military veterans, families and communities, set me on a journey of moral discovery which is personal, political and spiritual.

-I have published and presented on moral injury and in 2022, established a social enterprise, Moral Injury Partnership, with Sophie Redlin and Simon Edwards, two other Churchill fellows, offering retreats for frontline professionals impacted by moral injury and burnout, which is being evaluated in partnership with the International Centre for Moral Injury at Durham University.
+I am currently writing A Practitioners Guide to Moral Injury: How to sustain yourself and others in morally challenging contexts.
+This book will be published by Routledge in 2026.
+I have written and presented on moral injury and in 2022, established a social enterprise, Moral Injury Partnership, with Sophie Redlin and Simon Edwards, two other Churchill fellows, offering retreats for frontline professionals impacted by moral injury and burnout.
+This work is being evaluated and developed in partnership with the International Centre for Moral Injury at Durham University.

 Understanding of moral injury evolved in the military context when soldiers were unable to reconcile acts committed with their personal moral codes.
 The covid pandemic increased awareness of its relevance to healthcare staff and all who work on the human frontline.
 In a recent survey of doctors by the BMA, 78% said the terms moral injury or moral distress resonated with their experiences.
-Moral injury is being increasingly recognised across multiple professions, including social work, academia and mental health.
+Moral injury is increasingly recognised across multiple professions, including social work, homelessness services, academia and the criminal justice system.

 This 2 hour workshop will